 Please also be aware that only one person should work on the forms at any given time.
-If two persons work on the forms at the same time, in case of a save conflict, the last save wins, which means that you risk overwriting changes made by another contact person if you are working in parallel.
+If two persons work on the forms at the same time, in case of a save conflict, the last save wins, which means that you risk overwriting changes made by other contact person if you are working in parallel.
 We therefore recommend that you give 'read-only' access to your partners / additional contact persons (other contacts) unless it is absolutely necessary to grant full access.
-Please remember that the Main administrative contact person has full access - it is not possible to grant them 'read-only access'.
+Please remember that the Main Host Institution Contact has full access - it is not possible to grant them 'read-only access'.

-For the Principal Investigators and the Host Institution contact persons full details will be required later in the administrative forms (section 2).
-Please be aware that you MUST enter the details of the Pls and the Host Institution contact persons at Step 4 before going further, since these fields are not-editable in Step 5 in the forms.
+For the Principal Investigator and the host institution contact person full details will be required later in the administrative forms (section 2).
+Please be aware that you MUST enter the details of the PI and the main host institution contact person at Step 4, since these fields are not-editable in Step 5 in the forms.
 You may at any point return to Step 4 of the submission to add or delete any contact person or to change the access rights.
 Remember to save your data before leaving Step 4 otherwise you will be prevented from submitting the proposal.
 You may also add the LEAR as a contact person (e.g. as a team member with read-only rights) to the proposal at Step 4 of the application.

-Once the coordinator (corresponding PI or corresponding HI main administrative contact) saves the changes, an automatic invitation is sent to all contacts' e-mail addresses.
-The invited persons can access the proposal after logging in to the Participant Portal - with the EUlogin account linked to the given e-mail address - under the 'My Proposals' tab.
-In case you encounter difficulties, please contact the submission system's Service Desk at DIGIT-EFP7-SEP-SUPPORT@ec.europa.eu or +32 (2) 29 92222.
+Once the coordinator saves the changes, an automatic invitation is sent to all contacts' e-mail addresses.
+The invited persons can access the proposal after logging in to the Participant Portal - with the EU Login account linked to the given e-mail address - under the 'My Proposals' tab.